hyf3513OneGO/gelab-zero_cloud/README.md

 - **Windows Users**:
   1. Download the ADB tool package: https://dl.google.com/android/repository/platform-tools-latest-windows.zip and extract it to a suitable location.
   2. Add the extracted folder path to the system environment variables so that you can use the adb command directly in the command line.
-For detailed steps, see: https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14).
-The specific steps include:
+For detailed steps, see: https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14) .The specific steps include:

 ```
 1. Right-click "Computer" in the "Start" menu and select "Properties."